Solved: If Playback Doesn’t Begin Shortly, Try Restarting Your Device

 Once the new system updates are installed, try to play a video on YouTube on your browser to see if videos not playing will be fixed automatically.

-Users can simply fix the “If playback doesn’t begin shortly, try restarting the device” issue by changing browser settings, updating the graphics and audio drivers, and performing a system update.
+Users can simply fix the “If playback doesn’t begin shortly, try restarting the device” issue on Windows and Mac by changing browser settings, updating the graphics and audio drivers, and performing a system update.
 On some browsers, adding an HTML5 add-on also helps to resolve the video playing failed error.